I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 I’ve never seen a ghost...at least not yet.
 I’ve seen movements out of the corner of my eye.
 I’ve been afraid in a dark room.
 I’ve heard noises, but I haven’t seen any definitive proof.

-One Halloween, I was roaming the neighborhood with my sisters as usual.
+One Halloween, I was out roaming the neighborhood as usual.
+I brought along my camera to take pictures as my sisters and I walked our suburban streets.
 One of my sisters snapped a picture of my back turned as I stood in a zombie pose.
-She was using a digital camera, and when the image showed up on the screen, there were several orbs floating around me.
+When the image showed up on the screen, there were several orbs floating around me.

 I’ve taken pictures of that same street at night and never had orbs show up.
 It only makes sense that they would appear on All Hallows Eve.